Does Father Travel in Time?

 “Since there exists in this four dimensional structure [space-time] no longer any sections which represent ‘now’ objectively, the concepts of happening and becoming are indeed not completely suspended, but yet complicated.
 It appears therefore more natural to think of physical reality as a four dimensional existence, instead of, as hitherto, the evolution of a three dimensional existence.” (outside link)

-We’ve been designed to long for this “beautiful” perspective of “time” and “eternity”, but presently “man cant find out”.
+We’ve been designed to long for this “appropriate” perspective of “time” and “eternity”, but presently “people still can’t fathom” it.

-Ecclesiastes 3:11 He has made everything beautiful in its time.
-He has also set eternity in their hearts, yet so that man cant find out the work that Yehovah has done from the beginning even to the end. —The Word of Elohim (Gabriel Version)
+Ecclesiastes 3:11 He has made everything appropriate in its time.
+He put a sense of eternity in people’s minds.
+But people still can’t fathom the work that Elohim has done from beginning to end.—The Gabriel Bible

 Other mathematical geniuses have since expanded on Einstein’s realizations, but that is way beyond the scope of this chapter.

 The following verse is the first example of a verse that I take to be literal.
-It appears that Yehovah doesnt actually “travel in time”—He INHABITS time!
-From wherever He is, He exists in the past, the present and the future of that particular place, all at once!
+It appears that Yehovah doesn’t actually “travel in time”—He INHABITS time!
+From wherever He is, He can exist in the past, the present and the future of that particular place, perhaps all at once!

-Isaiah 57:15 The High and exalted One who inhabits eternity, whose name is Devout says; “I am living in the high and dedicated place, along with the One who is to be destroyed [root word: crushed or broken] and humiliated in spirit, who will be returning to life the spirits of the crushed, and returning to life the consciousnesses of the crushed. —The Word of Elohim, Gabriel Version (WE)
+Isaiah 57:15 The High and exalted One who inhabits eternity, whose name is 'Special' says: “I live in the high and 'Cherished' Place [New Jerusalem], along with the One who is to be destroyed [root word crushed or broken] and humiliated in spirit, who will be returning to life the spirits of the crushed, and returning to life the consciousnesses of the crushed [U],

 From the above verse we can see that: